yusx-swapp/fedlib/demo/RaFFM/README.md

-# FedLib: Implementation for FedAvg
+# FedLib: Implementation for Resource-aware Federated Foundation Model

-This is the implementation for the paper: **Communication-Efficient Learning of Deep Networks from Decentralized Data**
+This is the implementation for the paper: **place holder**

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7633920.svg)](https://doi.org/10.5281/zenodo.7633920)